 Once you are out of college, it's time to start dressing like a respectable adult.
 Very few people are born with a good sense of style, however, there are some general ground rules that will help get you on the road to looking good.

-What should you wear to a swanky wedding should an invite arrive in the mail?
+What should you wear to a swanky wedding?
 Well, at the very least a pair of dress pants, a dress shirt, and a tie is a given.
 A sport coat shows you care about your appearance, so consider it, too.
-But, if the invitation requests you go formal -or- you would like to and know it's OK, a Classic White Dinner Jacket with black pants and a black satin bow tie will insure you look good and are in style.
+But, if the invitation requests you go formal - or - you would like to go formal and know it's OK to do so, a classic black tuxedo ensemble is always a safe bet.

-Attend Your Accessories - Your clothes are important, but some might say your accessories are just as important.
+Your clothes are important, but some might say your accessories are just as important.
 For starters, keep your shoes clean.
-I know it doesn't seem like a big deal, but you'd be surprised to know how many women look at your shoes as a sign of overall fashion sense.
+It doesn't seem like a big deal, but you'd be surprised to know how many women look at your shoes as a sign of overall fashion sense.
 If you wear your dress shoes regularly, make general rules for yourself to shine your shoes once every other week or never put your shoes away unless they have trees inside.

 Also, don't dismiss little things like a belt or cuff links.
 Little details go a long way in making an impression on someone.Whether you like it or not, you're at an age where your looks make an impression on the people you meet, from potential employers to potential dates.
 Dress to impress!
 Make yourself look like a good product to buy.
 Hopefully this is not the first time you have heard it, but you will never get a second chance at a first impression.